Astrophysics (Index)About

 The length of solar days, the periods between solar noons, actually varies a small amount over the course of a year due to the Earth's orbital eccentricity and axial tilt.
 A time system defining the length of a day by averaging of these periods may still be termed solar time if it approximates coordination with solar noon.
 The time-zone-based time we use for general purposes also uses such a day.

 Astronomy is used to define solar time, but astronomical observation also uses sidereal time, a system counting days and time-of-day based upon the Earth's rotation compared to the position stars in the celestial sphere.
 Its unit of a sidereal day is roughly four minutes shorter than the day we know.
 It has the advantage that any given star appears in the same place in the sky at the same sidereal time.
-Within the context of discussions including sidereal time, ordinary time-zone based time might be termed a variation on solar time.
+Within the context of discussions including sidereal time, ordinary time-zone based time might be referred to as a variation on solar time.

 (time,coordinates,Sun)